 - Also check out our best small business printers roundup

 Read the full review: HP Envy Pro 6420

-This stout laser printer takes up relatively little space, given its high capacity for paper and toner.
-It means you can keep printing quickly and efficiently and with lower running costs than an equivalent inkjet.
+This stout laser printer takes up relatively little space, something slightly surprising given its high capacity for paper and toner.
+This means you can keep printing quickly and efficiently with lower running costs than an equivalent inkjet.

 Read the full review: Kyocera Ecosys P5026cdw

 Compact and budget friendly, the HP DeskJet 3720 is an all-in-one printer that you can confidently tuck into a small desk space.
 As a cheaper option, you’ll only be getting around 8 pages per minute in mono and 5.5 pages per minute in colour printing speeds and a 60 page capacity, so it may not be right for more heavy duty demands.
 But for those looking to save on space and benefit from a budget-friendly, reliable home printer it's a quality option.

 You can connect to this printer either via a cord or through Wi-Fi, and it can print up to an A4 sized document.
 There’s no auto 2-sided printing with this one, so again it’s best suited to lighter home use for the household who casually needs to print out documents, rather than a small business.